 Research projects of Metal Cutting

-The main goal of the research project carried out within the priority program SPP 2086 "Surface Conditioning in Machining Processes" funded by the DFG is therefore to measure influencing variables in the course of the drilling process in order to be able to change the process conditions by means of a controller and thus to influence the properties of the bore edge zone (e.g. residual stress, hardness and roughness) in a defined manner
+Hence, the goal of this research project, carried out within the Priority Programme SPP 2086 „Surface conditioning in machining processes“ by the German Research Foundation (DFG), is to measure the parameters influencing the course of the drilling process.
+The purpose of that is to be able to specifically change the process conditions with a controller and thus to exert a defined influence on the characteristics of the hole rim zone (e.g. residual stress, hardness and roughness).

 The Ad-Proc-Add project deals with the investigation into additive-subtractive manufacturing (ASM) chains.
 The goal here is to understand in detail how material and component properties of additively manufactured and remachined workpieces depend on and interact with process parameters, production strategies and boundary conditions.
 The vision behind it is to be able to adjust the workpiece properties with regard to geometry, surface and base throughout ASM process chains so that predefined requirements can be met.
 In this way it will become possible to specifically design and implement additive-subtractive manufacturing chains for various industrial applications.
 For that purpose, an international network of research associations and institutes has been built up to concentrate the necessary expertise in the fields of additive manufacturing, material removal processes, process monitoring and control, machines and facilities, simulation and optimization as well as energy efficiency analyses.

 The findings of this projects will be used to derive novel tool concepts, strategies for the 3D printing of metal parts, methods for a high-quality design of remachining processes, system prototypes for instruments and devices as well as new industrial services.
 Moreover, the knowledge generated will enable component manufacturers as well as system and service providers to develop new products with extended functionality.
 In addition, it will enable end users to realize ASM process chains with a greater productivity and economic as well as ecological efficiency.